-Although Ron had never visited a prison and knew nothing about prison culture, his experience as a teacher helped him gain placement on Tim’s phone and visitation list, enabling him to travel to Florida dozens of times to encourage, mentor, and share stories with the teen.
+Although Ron had never visited a prison and knew nothing about prison culture, his experience as a teacher helped him gain placement on Tim’s phone and visitation list, enabling him to travel to Florida dozens of times to encourage, mentor, and share stories with Tim.

 Soon, along with partner and musician, John Starnes, Ron was meeting other inmates on longer trips... and the men could see the difference that their care and interest was making.
 To set aside conventional labels and see the inmates how God sees them seemed to help inmates gain a sense of peace, purpose, and empathy toward others -- something Ron thought would also help them succeed and remain free upon release to their families and communities.

 His theory of reduced recidivism was confirmed through several meetings with DOC officials in Florida, and in 2009, Ron began a larger outreach with fellow friends, speakers and musicians -- sometimes as many as 25 at a time!
-Timothy's Gift was finally granted non-profit status in 2012, and is now in its tenth year!
+Timothy's Gift was granted non-profit status in 2012, and the journey was just beginning!

 Timothy's Gift is “one of the most innovative and effective programs for prisoner care available anywhere,” according to one DOC official.
-And now, 32,000 inmates, 150 prisons, and 4 states later, the love continues to grow!
+And now, over 35,000 inmates, 150 prisons, and 5 states later, the love continues to grow!